 4. To the person you’re requesting money from, your request will show up in an email.
-They can deny your request, or accept it and pay with a debit card.
-The money can go directly into your bank account or can be immediately cashed out to your debit card.
+They can deny your request, or accept it and pay with a debit or credit card.
+The money can go directly into your bank account or can be immediately cashed out to your card.

 How Do I Send Money from Google Wallet?

 1. Sending money on Google Wallet is a lot like requesting money.
 Again, the first step is to open Google Wallet from your desktop account or the app.